alyssafrazee/RSkittleBrewer/README.md

 ```

 ### use
-There are only two functions in this package.
+There are only three functions in this package.

 Call `RSkittleBrewer` on a flavor to get a vector of R color names that correspond to that Skittle flavor.